fcdimitr/fglt/README.md

 which showcases the use of FGλT on a couple of test graphs.

+# Building with Meson

+You can use [Meson](mesonbuild.com) to build a shared library and link the demo executable against it.
+You need to build the shared library to use FGλT with Julia or Python.

+After installing meson and ninja, you can simply run:

+    meson build
+    cd build
+    ninja
+    sudo ninja install # optional: install the shared library system-wide

 # License and community guidelines

 The FGlT library is licensed under the [GNU general public